pubnub/pubnub-mcp-server/resources/sdk_docs/go_storage-and-playback.md

 # Message Persistence API for Go SDK

-Message Persistence provides access to stored messages (timestamped to ~10ns) across multiple regions.
-Messages can be encrypted with AES-256.
-Retention options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.
+Message Persistence provides real-time access to stored messages with 10-ns precision timetokens, replicated across regions.
+Messages can be AES-256 encrypted.
+Retention options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.

 You can retrieve:
 - Messages
 - Message reactions
 - Files (via File Sharing API)

 ## Fetch history

-Requires Message Persistence (enable in Admin Portal).
+Requires Message Persistence: enable for your key in the Admin Portal.

 Fetch historical messages from one or multiple channels.
-Use includeMessageActions to fetch actions with messages.

-Ordering and range:
+Control ordering/selection with timetokens:
-- start only: messages older than start timetoken.
+- start only: messages older than start timetoken (exclusive).
-- end only: messages from end timetoken and newer.
+- end only: messages from end timetoken and newer (inclusive).
-- start and end: messages between start and end (inclusive of end).
+- start and end: messages between start and end (end inclusive).

 Limits:
 - Single channel: up to 100 messages.
-- Multiple channels (up to 500 channels): up to 25 per channel.
+- Multiple channels (up to 500): up to 25 messages per channel.
-- If IncludeMessageActions is true: limited to one channel and 25 messages.
+- With IncludeMessageActions=true: one channel only, up to 25 messages.
-- For more results, page using start in iterative calls.
+Use iterative calls and adjust start to page results.

 ### Method(s)